-Professional chefs prepare and cook food, as well as supervise other culinary professionals in the kitchen.
+Professional chefs prepare and cook food, and supervise other culinary professionals in the kitchen.
 They may work in restaurants, hotels, resorts, private residences and a variety of other food-service settings.
 Although most chefs enter the occupation through entry-level positions and work their way up with training and experience, some complete some postsecondary education programs in the culinary arts.

 Professional Chef Educational Requirements